 Today, a member of our PR Team, Lauren Johnson, shares with us how she found a passion for public relations and why she loves working at Scratch.

 Lauren is an associate account manager at Scratch.
-She graduated from Boston University in 2016 with a B.A. in political science and a B.S. in communications with a focus in public relations.
+She graduated from Boston University in 2016 with a B.A. in political science and a B.S. in communication with a focus in public relations.
 Over the past two and a half years, Lauren has fine-tuned her tech PR skill set, climbing up the totem pole at Scratch into her current role.

 I started at BU as a pre-law, political science major and was pretty set on a future career in DC.
-After a year, I realized that law school really wasn’t for me and took the Intro to Communications class on a whim.
-I had no idea what public relations was at the time – or that it could be a career – but after that class I was hooked and declared a second degree in communications with a focus in PR.
+After a year, I realized that law school really wasn’t for me and took the Intro to Communication class on a whim.
+I had no idea what public relations was at the time – or that it could be a career – but after that class I was hooked and declared a second degree in communication with a focus in PR.
 A couple agency internships later, plus a stint at the State House as a legislative intern made me realize that I was much more passionate about PR than government, so I shifted focus to finding a job in PR after graduation.

 As for Scratch, I like to say that I ended up here by accident but could not be happier about it.
-I applied to Scratch in the immediate post graduation rush to find a job and had zero experience in B2B tech PR.
+I applied to Scratch in the immediate post-graduation rush to find a job and had zero experience in B2B tech PR.
 I had always thought I wanted to work in consumer PR at a big agency, but ended up here at a small, integrated tech agency instead.
 When I got the offer, I decided to take a chance and try something new, and I could not be happier about that decision.
 Scratch is such an interesting and unique place to work, and I’ve learned so much more than I could have possibly hoped in the past 2+ years.

 What is your favorite part about working at Scratch?